MoonLight314/MoonLight314.github.io/_posts/2021-03-17-Win10_Tensorflow_2_GPU_EN.md

 <br>
 <br>

-## 0. Package Version 확인
+## 0. Package Version Check

-* 우선 자신이 사용하려는 Tensorflow와 Python Version 및 기타 Package Version을 확인해야 합니다.
+* First, you need to check the Tensorflow and Python version and other package versions you want to use.

-* 아래 Tensorflow Site에서 확인 가능합니다. 아래 Link를 참고하세요.
+* You can check it on the Tensorflow Site below.
+Please refer to the link below.

    [https://www.tensorflow.org/install/source_windows?hl=ko](https://www.tensorflow.org/install/source_windows?hl=ko)